canonical/ubuntu-pro-client/docs/explanations/status_columns.md

 It is possible that a service appears as available when running status unattached, but turns out as not entitled.
-This happens because even if the service can be enabled on the machine, if your UA subscription doesn't allow you to do that, UA cannot enable it.
+This happens because even if the service can be enabled on the machine, if your Ubuntu Pro subscription doesn't allow you to do that, `pro` cannot enable it.

 Additionally, the **STATUS** column allows for three possible states: